There’s a popular African proverb that says:

 Today I know that’s not what the proverb is saying.
 It doesn’t mean that we all have to move together at the same pace like a pack of animals.

-I think it means that when you’re receptive to ideas besides just your own, opportunities can appear that may otherwise have remained locked away.
+It means that when you’re receptive to ideas besides just your own, opportunities can appear that may otherwise have remained locked away.

 Throughout my life I’ve encountered many people who have accelerated my personal and professional journeys through the wisdom they’ve shared.